3DJupp/LoctekMotion-TouchDisplay/README.md

 I got a **Flexispot E7Q**, also sold as **Odin/E7Q Pro** in the English-speaking market:
 - [Flexispot Odin (EN)](https://www.flexispot.com/flexispot-odin-4-leg-standing-desk)
 - [Flexispot E7Q (DE)](https://www.flexispot.de/elektrisch-hohenverstellbares-tischgestell-e7q.html)
-- It is using a HS13B-1 controller, pinout similar to the HS01BB-1
+- It is using a HS13B-1 controller, pinout similar to the HS01B-1

 ## Learnings
 - If the table/controller does not respond, try **unplugging the RJ45 connectors** to your display(s), whether it's an ESP32 or the original Loctek MCU which is probably STMicroelectronics-based.
 - **Different versions of the "cheap yellow display"** – Mine has two USB inputs (USB-C and Micro-USB).
 The mounting holes were slightly off, so I used a 4/6mm drill to fix it (carefully).
 - **Set limits for the desk** - Or the table will crash or interfere with obstacles.
 - **Disable the hardware UART** or at least the console on the ESP32.
 - Not all pins are needed for this project.
-At least the **🟣purple, ⚪white, and 🟤brown wires** from the original cable are not required (**SWIM and Reset** are probably needed to program the controller in the factory).
+At least the **🟣purple, ⚪white, 🟤brown** wires from the original cable are not required (**SWIM and Reset** are probably needed to program the controller in the factory).
 - If you're unsure about the pinout, open the original controller and write down the cable colors and its function.
 I can also recommend [the archive page](https://github.com/iMicknl/LoctekMotion_IoT/blob/main/archive/esphome/README.md) on the LoctekMotion_IoT-Prject or a simple [google search](https://github.com/iMicknl/LoctekMotion_IoT/issues/12) to find the correct pins.
 - The inbuilt display graphics from ESPHome are quite slow, so if you're having live values on the screen, then it is probably too slow.
 The new YAML for ESPHome features LVGL

 ## Required Parts
-You might need some physical and virtual tools, such as: a screwdriver, 3d-printer, [ESPHome](https://esphome.io/) installed within [Home Assistant](https://www.home-assistant.io/) and some technical knowledge (not really programming, but you should be able to read those YAML files etc)
+You might need some physical and virtual tools, such as: a screwdriver, pliers/something to trim the ethernet cable, 3d-printer, [ESPHome](https://esphome.io/) installed within [Home Assistant](https://www.home-assistant.io/) and some technical knowledge (not really programming, but you should be able to read those YAML files etc)
 | Part | Count | Price (€) | Comment |
 |------|------:|---------:|---------|
 | **ESP32-2432S028** | 1 | ~17€ | "cheap yellow display" 2*USB: [ESP32-2432S028R (eBay)](https://www.ebay.de/itm/365089053020) |